AlexMlld/omg-we-are-gonna-drown-in-pully/README.md

 This repository contains our work about the kaggle competition "will it rain in Pully" :

-> Project_file contains all the final model for notation.
+> Project_file contains all the final model for grading.
 >
-> Test_file is a crashtest file to experiment julia langage and the different parameters of the model.
-It also contains all saves of the previous submission model.
+> Test_file is a crashtest file to experiment julia language and the different parameters of the model.
+It also contains all saves of the previous submission models.
 >
 > Data contains all the data files.
 >
-> Submission contains all the prediction submitted on kaggle.
+> Submission contains all the predictions submitted on kaggle.